 8. ALGERIAN DESERT

-The Algerian Desert is one of the important Top 10 Largest African Deserts which is situated in north-central Africa and also is the part of the Sahara Desert.
+The Algerian Desert is one of the important Top 10 Largest African Deserts which is situated in north-central Africa and also is part of the Sahara Desert.
 The desert occupies more than four-fifths of the Algerian region and its growth begins from the Saharan Atlas.
-The mountain range located in the southwestern fractions.
+The mountain range is located in the southwestern fractions.
 This region is a theme of great archaeological attention which has been put up on the “World Heritage List” by UNESCO in 1982.
 The area is also well known for tremendous aridity and severe heat and temperatures which is commonly considered between 46 °C (113 °F) and 51 °C (122 °F) in the day time especially during the hottest epoch of the year.
-The annual average of rainfall is very below from 50 to 100 millimeter during in the summer season.
+The annual average of rainfall is very below from 50 to 100 millimeters during in the summer season.

 7. KALAHARI DESERT

 The Kalahari Desert is one of the Top Ten Largest African Deserts and large semi-waterless sheltered in dust situated in Southern Africa expanding for 900,000 square kilometers by covering up Botswana which are the parts of Namibia and regions of South Africa.
 The drainage of this dessert is through dehydrated valleys, seasonally swamped criticizes and the large salt pans of the Makgadikgadi saucepan Botswana and Etosha Pan in Namibia.
 The only Okavango river flows everlastingly into a delta in the northwest, forming swamps.
 This is a semi-desert along with enormous tract of brilliant grazing after good rains and the Kalahari carries the animals and plants being a true desert such as the Namib Desert to the west.
 There is slow rainfall approximately 110-200 millimeters per year and the summer temperature is very high.

 6. BLUE DESERT